 Why is UBO important?

 Global regulatory trends are increasingly emphasizing corporate transparency.
 Much of this stems from key AML regulations enacted in Europe as well as the more recently passed Corporate Transparency Act in the U.S., which went into effect on January 1, 2021.
-The “Act” mandates a new UBO reporting requirement for U.S. and non-U.S. businesses who are registered to do business with and within the country.
+The “Act” mandates a new UBO reporting requirement for reporting U.S. and non-U.S. businesses who are registered to do business with and within the country.

 A failure to identify a UBO could result in the company processing transactions that violate domestic and international laws designed to combat money laundering, illegal financing, and criminal activity.
 Some of these include the U.S. Patriot Act, the UK Bribery Act, FCPA, UN Sanctions, and more.
 The company may also risk becoming isolated from the global financial community for overtly or inadvertently maintaining ties with such individuals.